-On April 5, 2018, an unnamed third party and Regeneron Pharmaceuticals Inc., or Regeneron filed notices of opposition against the Company's EP 2604625 patent, entitled "Generation of Binding Molecules," in the European Opposition Division of the European Patent Office (the "EPO").
-The notices asserted, as applicable, added subject matter, lack of novelty, lack of inventive step, and insufficiency.
-Regeneron withdrew its opposition pursuant to a global December 20, 2018 settlement with the Company.
-On August 20, 2018, the Company timely responded to these submissions with respect to the unnamed third party.
+On April 5, 2018, an unnamed third party filed a notice of opposition against the Company's EP 2604625 patent, entitled "Generation of Binding Molecules," in the European Opposition Division of the European Patent Office (the "EPO").
+The notice asserted, as applicable, added subject matter, lack of novelty, lack of inventive step, and insufficiency.
+On August 20, 2018, the Company timely responded to these submissions.
 An opposition hearing was held in June 2019, wherein the EPO revoked the EP 2604625 patent in its entirety under Art.
 123(2) EPC.
 The Company timely appealed that decision in December 2019 before the Technical Board of Appeals for the EPO seeking reinstatement of the patent and proposing auxiliary requests for certain amended claims, with further proceedings to be scheduled in the future.
-As this opposition proceeding continues, the Company cannot be certain that we will ultimately prevail.
+As this opposition proceeding continues, the Company cannot be certain that it will ultimately prevail.